-University group Responded Did not respond Total
+University group

-Non-aligned universities 9 3 12
+Non-aligned universities

-Group of Eight (Go8) 6 2 8
+Group of Eight (Go8)

-Innovative Research Universities (IRU) 5 1 6
+Innovative Research Universities (IRU)

-Regional Universities Network (RUN) 5 1 6
+Regional Universities Network (RUN)

-Australian Technology Network (ATN) 4 1 5
+Australian Technology Network (ATN)

-Total 29 8 37
+Total

 Respondents were asked their perspectives on the extent to which equity group students were participating in traditional careers services, such as CV assistance, interview preparation, and employer forums; and in traditional extra-curricular activities, such as formal volunteering, work-integrated learning, and outbound mobility.
-We concentrated on the six identified equity groups in Australia higher education, namely students from low socio-economic, non-English speaking, and regional backgrounds, Indigenous students, those with a disability, and women in non-traditional areas (Engineering and IT).
+We concentrated on the six identified equity groups in Australia higher education, namely students from low socio-economic (SES), non-English speaking, and regional backgrounds, Indigenous students, those with a disability, and women in non-traditional areas such as Engineering and IT.